ngando-agilityiovn/react-training/practices/practice-one/README.md

 - Apply the knowledge after reading TypeScript + React document
 - Setup & build a React app
-- Split & build component can reusable
+- Split & build components can reusable
-- Use hooks
+- Use hooks: useMemo, useCallback, useState, useEffect
 - Use CSS module

 # Requirements:

 - Users can add new users like name, email, phone number, image, state
 - Users can delete a user with a confirmation popup
-- Users can edit a information user
 - Users can search a user by name
 - Show error messages when the form is invalid and has confirmed

+# Technical stack
+- React v18.2.15
+- Typescript v5.0.2
+- Vite v4.4.5
+- Storybook v7.4.5
+- Prettier v3.0.3
+- Eslint v8.45.0

 # Developer tool: